 Table of Contents

 A non-contact temperature sensor is a sensor that can detect temperature without being directly attached to the object being measured.
-They use infrared rays emitted by an object scattered by incident neutrons and the velocity distribution of particles.

-Emissivity is used to calculate the temperature.
-Emissivity is the amount of infrared radiation relative to the surface temperature determined for each object and is necessary when using a non-contact temperature sensor.
+They use infrared rays emitted by an object or scattered by incident neutrons.
+Most non-contact temperature sensors on the market are infrared sensors.
+Infrared rays are detected using a sensing element, and the emissivity is used to calculate the temperature of the object being measured.
+Emissivity is the amount of infrared radiation relative to the surface temperature determined for each object, and is necessary when using non-contact temperature sensors.

 *Including some distributors, etc.